ShreyKumar/StudyCat/deliverable-02/iteration-02.plan.md

  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Don't forget to **explain why** you chose this workflow.

+The main workflow we chose was to have group work on their own branch, and then after a task is completed, we will do a pull request from their own branch onto master.
+The reason why we did this was to make sure that each branch wouldn't conflict with other branches.
+It would also promote more freedom between each user

 ## Product